jasonpincin/call-hook/README.md

 by the `postCall` function.
 The return value of `hookedFunc` is the return value of the `postCall` function.
 The `postCall` context may be used to return the `callee` return value (see below).
 Both functions receive the same arguments passed to `hookedFunc`.
-The `callee` function is executed in an `undefined` context, while the `postCall` is executed in the context of an object that offers the following:
+The `callee` function is executed in the same context that `hookedFunc` was, while the `postCall` is executed in the context of an object that offers the following:

 *postCall context:*
 * `returnValue` - contains the return value of the `callee` function
+* `context` - the context that `hookedFunc` was executed in

 Example of accessing previous return value: